kojoYeboah53i/saultel-insurance/README.md

 # edit health facility
-- button redirects to a page with the columns for editing the data in the past i did this with ajax call and getting the specific health facility with an ID which means this has to go through and api
+- button redirects to a page with the columns for editing the data in the past i did this with ajax call and getting the specific health facility with an ID which means this has to go through an api

   ## server login
   https://my.bluehost.com/web-hosting/cplogin